1. Mission Statement

-(i) If a team disbands, it must notify the League or Head Admin and/or post that on the match pages that they disband.
+(i) If a team disbands, it must notify the League or Head Admin and/or post on the match pages that they have disbanded.

 (j) Team names and logos containing, but not limited to, any of the following will not be tolerated: profanity, racism, sexism, or general vulgarity.

 Teams found with offensive names may be contacted by an admin and asked to change their name to something more appropriate.

 (a) Each player must be a registered user with a valid SteamID on the NSL website at www.ensl.org